-Children with SEND have learning difficulties that call for special provision to be made.
+Children with SEND have learning difficulties and/or disabilities that call for special provision to be made.
 All children may have special needs at some time in their lives.

-In our school the Special Educational Needs Co-ordinator (SENCO) is Katherine Todd.
+In our school the Special Educational Needs and Disabilities Co-ordinator (SENDCo) is Katherine Todd.
 In her role she:

-- manages the day-to-day operation of the policy; - · co-ordinates the provision for and manages the responses to children's special needs; - supports and advises colleagues; - provides advice on a graduated approach to SEND support to staff supporting and liaising with them and where necessary helping in the completion of Action Plans and Provision Maps; - maintains the school's SEN register - contributes to and manages the records of all children with special educational needs, completing relevant documents - tracks the progress of SEND pupils using school based data - manages school-based assessment of children with special needs and completes the documentation required by outside agencies and the LA; - · can act as a link with parents where appropriate;
+- manages the day-to-day operation of the policy; - · co-ordinates the provision for and manages the responses to children's special needs; - · supports and advises colleagues; - provides advice on a graduated approach to SEND support to staff, supporting and liaising with them and where necessary helping in the completion of Indivdual Action Plans; - maintains the school's SEN register; - contributes to and manages the records of all children with special educational needs, completing relevant documents; - · tracks the progress of SEND pupils using school based data; - manages school-based assessment of children with special needs and contributes to and/or completes the documentation required by outside agencies and the LA; - can act as a link with parents where appropriate;

-- maintains resources and a range of teaching materials to enable appropriate provision to be made; - acts as link with external agencies and other support agencies; - monitors and evaluates the special educational needs provision and reports through the Head Teacher, to the governing body; - manages, with the Head Teacher, a range of resources, human and material, linked to children with special educational needs. - Liaises with potential next providers of education - Works with the Head teacher and Governors to fulfil the Equality Act
+- maintains resources and a range of teaching materials to enable appropriate provision to be made; - acts as link with external agencies and other support agencies; - monitors and evaluates the special educational needs provision and reports through the Head Teacher, to the governing body; - manages, with the Head Teacher, a range of resources, human and material, linked to children with special educational needs; - Liaises with potential next providers of education; - · Works with the Head teacher and Governors to fulfil the Equality Act.

-5. The role of the governing body
+5. The role of the Governing Committee

-The governing body does its best to secure the necessary provision for any pupil identified as having SEND.
-The governors ensure that all teachers are aware of the importance of providing for these children.
+The Governing Committee does its best to secure the necessary provision for any pupil identified as having SEND.
+The Governors ensure that all teachers are aware of the importance of providing for these children.
 They consult the LA and other schools, when appropriate, and report to parents on the success of the school's policy for children with SEND.

-The governing body has decided that children with SEND will be admitted to the school in line with the school's agreed admissions policy.
+The Governing Committee has decided that children with SEND will be admitted to the school in line with the school's agreed admissions policy.

-The governing body has a member responsible for overseeing SEND in school.
+The Governing Committee has a member responsible for overseeing SEND in school.
 Currently this is